MontealegreLuis/service-buses-middleware/docs/command-bus/index.md

 # Command Bus Middleware

-At a minimum, you need to add the `CommandHandlerMiddleware` to your Command Bus, in order to locate, create and execute a command handler.
+At a minimum, you need to add the `CommandHandlerMiddleware` to your Command Bus in order to locate, create, and execute a command handler.

 ```java
 public final class Application {